Updated: May 15

 Witness trees are an amazing way for us to honor the Battle of Gettysburg.
 Their very existence is a representation of our history and these noteworthy events that unfolded decades or even centuries ago!
 We’ll use this blog to talk all about witness trees and their significance, specifically during the Battle of Gettysburg.
-Before we do, I’d like to take a moment to properly introduce myself so you can better understand how Gettysburg Sentinels came to be and what it continues to stand for.

 I use two types of Gettysburg wood - Witness and Battlefield.
 Witness wood is from trees that were standing during the Battle of Gettysburg (aka they literally 'witnessed' it!).
 Battlefield wood is from trees that have stood sentinel over the battlefield in the last 160 years.